 Subsidized Business Loans

-Subsidized loans are offered and supported by different government agencies, to provide financial assistance to business owners who might not qualify for traditional private lending.
+Different government agencies offer and support subsidized loans, to provide financial assistance to business owners who might not qualify for traditional private lending.

 Subsidized loans may be given based on the size of your business, whether you are a minority or women-owned business and/or whether you are a low-income earner, for example.
 They also may be offered to small business owners who don’t have great credit or lengthy credit history.

-Most of the subsidized loans for businesses are offered through private lenders that partner with the government’s Small Business Administration.
+Private lenders that partner with the government’s Small Business Administration offer most of the subsidized loans for businesses.
 Just like government-backed mortgages, these SBA subsidized loans provide more security to the private lender, which incentives them to offer the business loan to more people.

 Some of the most popular subsidized loans offered through the SBA are: